 There are 1 billion active users on Instagram every month, and every day, 4.2 billion photos are liked.
 With Instagram, the quality of the posts are much more important than the quantity.
 According to Forrester research, Instagram user interactions with brands is 400 percent higher than on Facebook and Twitter, delivering 58 times more engagement per follower than Facebook and 120 times more engagement per follower than Twitter.

 The numbers speak for themselves: Instagram is a must for building your personal brand and business if you are looking to appeal to millennials.
-If you’re new to the platform or looking to increase your engagement, here are 30 tips to help you maximize your Instagram exposure.
+If you’re new to the social media platform or you are looking to increase engagement, here are 30 tips to help you maximize your Instagram business exposure.

 30 Instagram Marketing Tips for Business:

 2. Use Instagram Stories.
-Instagram Stories are used daily by over 500 million users.
-Leverage this rising trend and build your audience by showing followers what’s taking place in your business behind-the-scenes.
+Instagram Stories is used daily by over 500 million active users.
+Leverage this rising trend and build your audience by showing followers what’s taking place in your business behind the scenes.
 Pin the story highlights to your Instagram profile.
-Fun fact: over 2 million advertisers are buying Instagram Story ads across Facebooks properties.
+Fun fact: over 2 million advertisers are buying Instagram Story ads across Facebook’s properties.

 3. Geo-Tag.
-Be sure to utilize the location feature on each post to increase visibility using geo-tags.
-Add locations to all of your posts to increase search optimization and geo-targeting.
+Be sure to utilize the location feature on each social media post to increase visibility using geo-tags.
+Add locations to your posts to increase search optimization and geo-targeting.
 Brands and social media marketing agencies often look for influencers and businesses to follow based on geographic details.
 Make sure your location is up to date.

 4. Create a branded hashtag.
 Hashtags allow users not following your account to find your posts.
 They are a great way to expand your following.
 Create a unique and relevant hashtag for your business that followers can use.
 But be sure to heavily promote the branded hashtag at events and on marketing materials.
 A custom hashtag is worthless if no one is using it.
 Be sure to also use hashtags where your optimal followers can be found outside of your industry hashtags, too.
 Use hashtags with high search volume.
 If there is a successful brand in your vertical, look at what hashtags they use.

 5. Instagram Takeovers.
 One way to increase engagement is through Instagram takeovers.
 Influencers or fellow employees can take over the company’s Instagram story for the day and show followers insight into the norms of the company or elite events.
 Utilize local celebrity influencers to drive traffic and engagement through cross-promoting content on both Instagram accounts.
 Here is an example of a successful Instagram Takeover we did with News 12 Anchor Tara Rosenblum.

 6. Utilize user-generated content (UGC).
 Show appreciation for your followers by featuring them using your products or service.
-For example, Sharpie powers their Instagram account with fan-submitted doodles created with its products.
+For example, Sharpie powers its Instagram account with fan-submitted doodles created with its products.
 Repost images that show your product or service in use.
 There are several influencer marketing platforms that connect brands and agencies.
 If you are not sure where to get started with creating UGC, consider trying out the influencer marketing platform called Tribe to hire influencers to create branded content.

 8. Use Instagram planning apps.
 To win at Instagram, you must be very creative and good with graphic design.
-If you are not a graphic designer, consider using an app like preview or Plann to lay out all of your upcoming posts in a grid before you click post.
+If you are not a graphic designer, consider using an app like Preview or Plann to layout your upcoming posts in a grid before you click post.

-9. Include a call-to-action.
-Tell people what you want them to do.
-This may seem simple, but it is often overlooked!
-If you are looking to increase sales using Instagram, consider running Instagram ads or boosted posts and include a CTA in any Instagram ads.
+10. Run sponsored Instagram ads.
+If you are looking to increase sales using Instagram, consider running Instagram ads or boosted posts and include a CTA in the ad.

 10. Weekday Hashtags.
 Use popular hashtags every day of the week to make it easier to get found in hashtag searches.
 These include #motivationmonday, #transformationtuesday, #wisdomwednesday, #tbt and #flashbackfriday.

-11. Regram.
+11. Regram user-generated content (UGC).
 Search for people who are mentioning your brand and use the Repost app to regram any brand mentions.
 As long as your account is tagged in someone else’s story or post you can repost that image onto your account.
 Reposting is a great tool to engage with your followers.
 Be sure to tag them and mention any associated Instagram handles in your posts.
 Share UGC and repost Instagram story mentions.
 Give visibility to your followers and reward them for mentioning your brand or business in their Instagram Story.

 12. Tag brands.
 Tag Instagram users and locations in posts to make your brand easier for new users to find.
-Also tag other influencers in your Instagram posts to get found in their tagged photos, but be careful not to spam!
+Tag other influencers in your Instagram posts to get found in their tagged photos, but be careful not to spam.

 13. Aspirational Instagram Marketing.
 Think of Instagram as a vision board for your business.
 Post photos that will inspire your prospective customers to be part of the lifestyle brand that is associated with your company.